contensis/docs-delivery-http/search/search-basics.md

 It is not possible to specify individual fields within the *properties* and *metadata* fields.

-The *entryTitle* field  is included then this field will be returned, for example:
+If the *entryTitle* field is included then this field will be returned, for example:

 ```json
 {